brandongraves08/packstack/futurefeatures.md

 - [x] Simplified apprunner.yaml to focus only on the Flask backend deployment to resolve persistent deployment failures.
 Removed frontend build and concurrently running parts to eliminate potential sources of error.
 - [x] Further simplified apprunner.yaml build structure by removing the build phase section entirely, keeping only pre-build commands to resolve build command syntax errors.
 - [x] Switched from gunicorn to direct Flask execution with PYTHONPATH configuration and comprehensive diagnostic logging to troubleshoot module import errors.
+- [x] Created minimal apprunner.yaml configuration with only essential components to resolve configuration parsing errors and ensure reliable deployment.
 - [x] Enhanced AWS App Runner configuration with robust error handling and complete deployment
   - Added fallback paths for Node.js installation with proper error handling
   - Implemented conditional frontend build based on presence of package.json